latent-to/developer-docs/docs/local-build/provision-wallets.md

 ---
-title: "Provision Wallets for Local Deploy"
+title: "Provision Wallets for Local Blockchain"
 ---

 This page continues the previous tutorial for local Bittensor development.